Adityasinh-Sodha/DDOS-Simulator/README.md

      cd DDOS-Simulator/
      python3 main.py
  ```
 2. Add site url or ip address with port and Threads
+## License
+This project is licensed under Mozilla Public License Version 2.0